-- In the Project Navigator, select the Mainstoryboard.storyboard file to display the storyboard in the design surface;
+- In the Project Navigator, select the Main.storyboard file to display the storyboard in the design surface.

-- Click the status bar at the top of the Write Review scene's view controller;
+- Click the scene dock at the top of the Write Review scene's view controller.

 |Figure 6 - Drag from the selector connection well to create an action method.|